GiefKid/BossBlindShopSign/README.md

 # Boss Shop Sign

-A simple [Balatro](https://www.playbalatro.com/) mod (via [Steamodded](https://github.com/Steamodded/smods) + [Lovely](https://github.com/ethangreen-dev/lovely-injector)) that replaces the shop sign with a live preview of the upcoming boss blind and other info that you'd normally have to leave the shop or open a new window to access.
-Although other more complicated versions of this type of mod that exist like Next Ante or UnBlind, I wanted to create one that lives in the shop, has a very simple display of the current boss blind, the required score, skip tags, and which blind the user is currently on, without having to leave the shop or open another window to obtain that info.
+A simple [Balatro](https://www.playbalatro.com/) mod (via [Steamodded](https://github.com/Steamodded/smods) + [Lovely](https://github.com/ethangreen-dev/lovely-injector)) that replaces the shop sign with a live preview of the upcoming boss blind.

+Other versions of this UI mod already exist, but I wanted to create a simple one that lives in the shop and has a very simple display.

 ## Features

 - **Boss blind preview** on the shop sign: name, description, and sprite for the boss blind you're heading toward, colour-coded by which blind (Small/Big/Boss) is currently upcoming.
 - **Skip-tag icons** flanking the boss sprite, showing any Small/Big blind tags you've skipped, dimmed once that blind has been passed.
-- **Chip requirement in the shop**: the round-info panel shows the *next* blind's chip requirement (colour-matched to blind type) instead of the last round's score, relabelled "Req. / Score".
+- **Required Chip Score shows in-shop**: the round-info panel shows the *next* blind's chip requirement (color-matched to blind type) instead of the last round's score, relabeled "Req. / Score".
-- **Improved Deck Preview**: When the upcoming boss is the Pillar, the deck view marks cards previously played this ante with the "X" debuff.
+- **Improved "The Pillar" Deck Preview**: When the upcoming boss is the Pillar, the deck view marks cards previously played this ante with the "X" Debuff.

 ## Installation